Zawad-zee/Python/Snappy/README.md

 Idea of Snappy - While working on a project where I had to watch videos and take snaps of the changes of the frames of the video, it was tedious started off with a small length video and realised what would happen if it was a bit longer.
 Came the idea of automation.
 Started prompting gpt and developed the code.
 With hours of prompting and torubleshooting made it to work.

+there are 3 .py files
+1) video_snapshot_detector.py - will just take the snapshots
+2) video_snapshot_to_ppt.py - will take the snapshots as well as generate a ppt file with corresponding timestamps ( just in case)
-Video Frame Snapshot Detector
+3) video_snaps_pp2.py - will take the snapshots as well as generate a ppt file Video Frame Snapshot Detector
 Automatically captures snapshots when video frames change significantly.
 Perfect for presentations, tutorials, and animated content.